Stuff7/prompt/README.md

 Follow these steps to set up and use the theme:

-1. **Install Fira Code Font with Unicode Icons**: It's necessary to install the Fira Code font from [Nerd Fonts](https://www.nerdfonts.com/font-downloads).
-This font ensures that your custom icons and symbols are rendered correctly in your PowerShell prompt.
+1. **Install a nerd font for icon support**: It's necessary to install a font from [Nerd Fonts](https://www.nerdfonts.com/font-downloads).
+This ensures that your custom icons and symbols are rendered correctly in your terminal.

 ### Powershell